JohannesLorenz/lmms-wiki/Compiling.md

 > `cmake -DCMAKE_BUILD_TYPE=Debug`

 #### Using Qt5
 Note:  These flags are only required for `stable-1.2` branch.
 Newer branches (e.g. `master`) use Qt5 by default and Qt4 support has been removed.
+Skip this section if you're compiling `master`.

 In order to build LMMS with Qt5, add the following flag when invoking cmake: